 The financial institution may extend your loan tenure if it feels that your current financial position is not good and you are having trouble with the EMI amount.
 However, it will lead to higher interest generation, but you will be relieved from your current situation.
 Furthermore, if you get into the position where you think you can again pay the old EMI, a genuine negotiation with the bank may allow you to prepay the loan early.
 This will save you from the high-interest outgo if the bank does not charge you with any penalty.

 If you can convince the financial institution to resume the payments after a brief pause, then it may allow you to defer the loan repayment by a few months.
 But, the bank/NBFC may charge you a penalty and pose a higher interest rate in some cases.
 However, it may help you still reduce the financial stress till you can arrange the finances to repay the loan in time.

 Loan settlement will allow you to make full payment of the principal loan amount, with a reduced interest amount.
 However, loan settlement will badly impact your credit score.
 In case your financial condition is critical, you may require filing for bankruptcy to relieve yourself from further loan commitments.

 - Making an Unsecured Loan a Secured One

-In the case of unsecured loans, the banks act stricter, therefore; you can convert your unsecured loan into secured loan by offering an asset as collateral.
-By converting unsecured loan to secured one, you may gave the advantages of smaller EMIs and lower interest rate, thus lessening the financial stress.
-However, you still have to repay the loan; otherwise, the collateral in question will be utilized by the financial institute to recover the unpaid amount.
+In the case of unsecured loans, the banks act stricter, therefore; you can convert your unsecured loan into a secured loan by offering an asset as collateral.
+By converting an unsecured loan to a secured one, you may gave the advantages of smaller EMIs and lower interest rates, thus lessening the financial stress.
+However, you still have to repay the loan; otherwise, the collateral in question will be utilized by the financial institution to recover the unpaid amount.

 Or You Can Consider: Debt Consolidation